GoogleContainerTools/kaniko/README.md

 The minimum permissions kaniko needs inside your container are governed by a few things:

-* The permissions required to unpack your base image into it's container
+* The permissions required to unpack your base image into its container
 * The permissions required to execute the RUN commands inside the container

 If you have a minimal base image (SCRATCH or similar) that doesn't require